fedefary/signer/README.md

 }
 ```

-The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed.
+The library provides you an already instantiated RestTemplate bean that you can inject into your *@RestController* class or wherever it is needed.

+#### Thread safety

-Since the RestTemplate object does not change any of his state information to process HTTP, the same instance can be shared among multiple objects.
+Since the RestTemplate object does not change any of his state informations to process HTTP, the object is thread safe so the same instance can be shared among multiple process.

 *All the http calls must be executed with this instance otherwise the library does not work.*